Lawrence Huculak

 He was ordained a priest on August 28, 1977, and was ordained as the Eparchial Bishop of Edmonton on 3 April 1997.

 He was appointed Metropolitan of Winnipeg on 9 January 2006 and installed on 11 February 2006.
 He holds a doctorate in eastern liturgy from the Pontifical Oriental Institute in Rome.

-In 2022 he will have been a priest for 45 years, and 25 years as a bishop.
-In 2009 he became the second longest-serving metropolitan archbishop of Winnipeg, after Metropolitan Maxim Hermaniuk, who served for 36 years.
+As of 2024 he has been a priest for 47 years, and 27 years as a bishop.
+In 2019 he became the second longest-serving metropolitan archbishop of Winnipeg, after Metropolitan Maxim Hermaniuk, who served for 36 years.

 On April 28, 2022, he was named Apostolic Administrator of the Eparchy of Saskatoon.